Ford Falcon (AU)

 The Ford Falcon (AU) is a full-size car that was produced by Ford Australia from 1998 to 2002.
-It was the sixth generation Ford Falcon and also included the Ford Fairmont (AU)—the luxury-oriented model range.
-The AU series replaced the EL Falcon constructed on the new at the time EA169 platform, and was replaced by the updated BA series.
+It was the sixth generation Ford Falcon and also included the luxury-oriented Ford Fairmont (AU) model range.
+The AU series replaced the EL Falcon and was built on the then-new EA169 platform, which continued to underpin Falcon models until 2010, when the BF wagon was discontinued, and Ford Territory models until 2011.
+The AU series was replaced by the BA series.

 Development and design

-The AU series was conceived under "Project Eagle" that begun in February 1993, and gained the official codename "EA169" in October 1994.
+The AU series was conceived under "Project Eagle" that began in February 1993, and gained the official codename "EA169" in October 1994.
 It was developed and brought to market in 1998 only after Ford Australia had given consideration to a revamped fifth generation Falcon and a fully imported replacement such as the American front-wheel drive Ford Taurus or rear-wheel drive Ford Crown Victoria, the European rear wheel-drive Scorpio and, reportedly, even the Japanese rear-wheel drive Mazda 929 (then part of the Ford conglomerate).

 The above alternatives were eliminated in favour of a substantial redesign of the indigenous platform, due to concerns about the Australian market preference for high towing capacity, large interior size and local employment.
 Specific factors included, for example: research at the time indicated that 69% of Falcons were fitted with towbars and the perception that rear-wheel drive cars were better at towing; the fact that the import models had limited body style options (sedan only or sedan and wagon) and no capability to use a V8 engine.